-- abstraction of data,
+- abstraction of data.

-- · abstraction of concurrency, and
+- abstraction of concurrency, and

-- · abstraction of communication and timing.
+- abstraction of communication and timing.

-These extensions make VHDL suitable for describing at an abstract level aspects of a system that may ultimately be implemented in hardware or software.
-We have described the details of the extensions to the data modeling facilities in previous papers [4-6].
+We have described the details of the extensions to the data modeling facilities in previous papers [3-5].
 These extensions involve mechanisms for object-oriented data types and for genericity.
-We have also presented a discussion of the issues that must be considered in extending VHDL to provide more abstract forms of concurrency and communication [3].
+We have also presented a discussion of the issues that must be considered in extending VHDL to provide more abstract forms of concurrency and communication [2].